PrachiSushir/CodeAndConquer---DSA/03_String/README.md

 **Intuition:**
 If two words have the same characters with the same frequency, they belongs to the same group
 - Order does not matter

+7. Longest palidromic substring

+**Intuition**
+For each index in the string:
+-Treat it as a center
+-Expand left and right
+-stop when character don't match
+-Track the longest palindrome found